Introduction

 Officially-Supported Servers

-The following enterprise-grade servers are officially supported by Pextra CloudEnvironment® and have been tested for compatibility and performance.
-These servers are recommended for production environments and are known to work well with the platform.
+The following enterprise-grade servers are officially supported by Pextra CloudEnvironment®.
+These servers are recommended for production environments.

 Generally, any server that meets the minimum hardware requirements should work with Pextra CloudEnvironment®.
 However, we recommend using enterprise-grade servers for production environments to ensure optimal performance and reliability.